-You may use an external audio source with your Mevo, via your mobile device's 3.5mm port, charging port, or the USB port in a Mevo Boost.
+You may use an external audio source with your Mevo, via your mobile device's 3.5mm port, lightning port, or the USB port in a Mevo Boost.

 If your 3.5mm plug does not have this appearance (i.e. only 2 rings), then your mobile device cannot receive audio from it.

 If your mobile device does not include a headphone port, use the headphone adapter that comes with it to attach a TRRS plug to your device.
 Additionally, some supported audio devices attach via lightning or USB.
 Be sure to review our supported external audio devices here.